 Any network that contains legally controlled devices with infrared or wireless network communications interfaces shall be considered to be an open network.

-Table 7-1: Technical description of communication networks.
+Table 8-1: Technical description of communication networks.

-7.2 Specific software Requirements for Data Transmission
+8.2 Specific software requirements for transmission of measurement data